 Title II is equally as important as Title I, in expanding the Medicaid program.
 Until the ACA, the Medicaid program did not cover most poor adults without dependents and disabilities.
 The expansion of Medicaid is important as it is the only avenue for most low income individuals.

-Prior to the ACA, the Federal government subsidized 50-80% of the state’s’ Medicaid program but for the first 3 years of the ACA Medicaid expansion program, the Federal government is willing to pay 100% for any new enrollees.
-The average reimbursement from the Federal government used to be about 56c on $1 nationwide, but it will bottom out to 90c on $ after the first 3 years of the Medicaid expansion program.
-This has resulted in everyone having health insurance except low income in states that have chosen not to expand Medicaid.
+Before the ACA, the Federal government subsidized 50-80% of the state’s’ Medicaid program, but for the first three years of the ACA Medicaid expansion program, the Federal government is willing to pay 100% for any new enrollees.
+The average reimbursement from the Federal government used to be about 56c on $1 nationwide, but it will bottom out to 90c on $ after the first three years of the Medicaid expansion program.
+This subsidization has resulted in everyone having health insurance except low income in states that have chosen not to expand Medicaid.

 Title III Delivery System Reform & Medicare

 Title III deals with Medicare and improvements to medical delivery system.
 Medicare covers over 48 million Americans.
 Some changes include free annual wellness exams, preventive care services with no cost sharing, and the closing of Part D (referred to as the Donut Hole, which created a gap in coverage).